 The most extreme example is forsaken and living humans, in both directions.

-The culture and architecture of the Tauren looks a great deal like those of the Plains Indians.
+The culture and architecture of the Tauren looks a great deal like those of the Plains Indians, and their dialogue sounds like they're trying to channel Native Americans in general.

 Trolls are mostly Caribbean Islanders, or an over-the-top pastiche of them.
 They practice voodoo, worship animalistic gods called loa, and dance capoeira and to a Shakira tune.
 Also they speak with variations on a New Orleans or Jamaican accent.